Moonstroke/PUCA/README.md

   if the guard macro `HAVE_DTOR` is defined.
 If this macro is defined and the compilation is not performed with a GNU-compatible compiler, an error is raised.
+  Not that this attribute is only effective for function-local variables with automatic storage class.
+A compilation warning is raised when this attribute is applied to a variable with `static` storage class, or a global variable.
+It also can not be applied to a `register` since these can not be referenced.

 ### 4. Object-oriented attributes